 There is a wide range of accommodation available throughout the Dingle Peninsula.
 These include Town Homes, Country Homes, Guesthouses & Hotels.
 The most popular options for our clients in the Dingle region would be the 3* Dingle Benners Hotel or the 4* Dingle Skellig Hotel.
 Benners is a traditional Manor House Hotel, located in the town centre, whereas the Skellig Hotel is a more modern style hotel, located a kilometre outside of town.

 If you want to experience the traditional Irish pub life, look no further than Dingle.
-Almost every bar in the town is a throwback to the old rural Ireland, with open hearth fireplaces, sugan chairs and impromptu ceili sessions.
-The best bars to visit during your time in Dingle would be A Droichead Beag, The Dingle Pub, Foxy John’s, O’Flaherty’s Pub and Dick Mack’s.
+Almost every bar in the town is a throwback to old rural Ireland, with open-hearth fireplaces, sugan chairs and impromptu ceili sessions.
+The best bars to visit during your time in Dingle would be An Droichead Beag, The Dingle Pub, Foxy John’s, O’Flaherty’s Pub and Dick Mack’s.

 When not golfing, the surrounding region has many sites and sounds to offer the wayward traveller.
 The region’s rich history forms the backbone of the many local walking tours that traverse the peninsula’s mountainous and valley-strewn lands.

-Dingle town too has much to offer the overseas visitor.
-Home to Ireland’s largest collection of sharks, Dingle Oceanworld Aquarium allows visitors the chance to explore the wild Atlantic and beyond from the comfort of dry land.
+Dingle town has much to offer the overseas visitor.
+Home to Ireland’s largest collection of sharks, Dingle’s Oceanworld Aquarium allows visitors the chance to explore the wild Atlantic and beyond from the comfort of dry land.